oliviad118/wd-knowledge-base/cards/2025-10-17-skip-links-and-landmarks.md

 author: Sahar Naz
 ---

-## Skip Links and Landmarks: Improving Navigation Efficiency
+## Skip Links and Landmarks - Improving Navigation Efficiency

 Skip links and landmarks help keyboard and screen reader users move quickly to important parts of a page (like the main content), improving navigation speed and usability.